 Ronde des géants (giants’ parade)

-This was the highlight of our visit to Lille, primarily because it was so unexpected.
+This was the unexpected highlight of our visit to Lille.
 There’s nothing better than arriving somewhere and realising you’ve actually managed to coincide your visit with a local event.

 The giants appear in carnivals and processions in many towns throughout this part of northern France.
 Dating back more than 600 years each town keeps up the tradition, maintaining and displaying their own giants.
 The structures are built on huge wickerwork frames and rolled and danced through the streets, accompanied by bands.

-Most of Lille is closed on Sunday so locals head to the market at Wazemmes.
-I’d heard it was very crowded so decided to leave our hotel early and find breakfast somewhere near the market.
-After a quick trip on the Metro we discovered we were way too early as most of the stallholders were still setting up!
+Locals head to the market at Wazemmes on Sunday.
+I’d heard it was very crowded so we left our hotel early.
+After a quick trip on the Metro we discovered we were way too early as most of the stallholders were still setting up.

 Undeterred we wandered around the cafes that surround the square and chose one populated by stallholders.
 Despite mistakenly ordering café crème rather than café au lait it was the best coffee and pain au chocolat ever!